 - At multiple parishes I said out loud, “I enjoy eating nice home-cooked dinners and meeting new people.
 You can help me with this by signing up to have me over on Thursday nights in September.”
 That may sound crazy but it worked every time.
 Many of my strongest relationships with youth and their families started through that invitation.

-- Besides getting to see the youth you will often be sitting next to parents who will be very appreciative that you are taking an interest in their youth.
+- A side benefit of getting to see the youth will be sitting next to parents who will be very appreciative that you are taking an interest in their youth.
 Parents often introduced me to other families at the event also.

 - Say good morning to the acolytes or any youth who participate in the Sunday Service.